WLDragon/oixi2/README.md

 > The attribute beginning with `#` means to set `name=*` and assign it to the member of the ancestor container with the same name

-> The attribute beginning with `@` means to listen for event, and the event handle function has been bound to the ancestor container as this
+> The attribute beginning with `@` means to listen for event, and the event handle function has been bound to the ancestor container as this.
+>The following events automatically set `interactive=true`：tap,touchstart,touchmove,touchend,click,mousedown,mousemove,mouseup,pointertap,pointerdown,pointermove,pointerup

 > Other attributes means the attribute value of the target object to be set (only members of type `number` or `ObservablePoint` can be set)